 The later IDIs from August 2010 also recommended that caution be taken in refusing applications for those over 65 simply on maintenance and accommodation grounds.
 Not any more.
 Under the new Rules, no distinction is made with regard to age, and the test is much more stringent.
 Although the ‘exceptional compassionate circumstances’ test that previously needed to be satisfied in cases involving those under 65 has been removed, the change is nevertheless likely to severely restrict the number of successful applications across the board.
 Article 8 arguments can (and will) still be made for those who do not meet the rules, though.

 Making an application

 Applications for Adult Dependant Relatives must be made online.
-The fee at the time of writing is £2,676 (valid from 6 April 2016).
+The fee at the time of writing is £3,250 (valid 2017-18).

 If the application succeeds (almost none do), Indefinite Leave to Remain (ILR) will be granted.

 In December 2016 the Home Office published a review of the Adult Dependent Relative rules.
 The review found that the number of visas issued to parents and grandparents plummeted from 2,325 per year to an average of 162 per year when the new rules were introduced.
 The number of successful cases each year has actually fallen, and most of the visa grants involved an initial refusal followed by an allowed appeal.